Cardiac Rehabilitation for Stroke Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-Is cardiac rehabilitation safe for stroke survivors?
+What prior data suggests that the cardiac rehabilitation program is safe for stroke survivors?

 Sara J Cuccurullo, MD